davidebolo1993/cosigtdoc/docs/setup/setup.md

 We provide a small test dataset to verify your installation, available for download [here](https://drive.google.com/file/d/1RClqLk7pObNXmTNns3cyHtCwC_i3tnLP/view?usp=sharing).
 This dataset includes:

 1. A small reference sequence (`genome/genome.fa`): a 2 Mbp fragment extracted from chromosome 22 of the human GRCh38 reference genome
-2. Five assemblies (`assemblies/assemblies.fa`): each containing a single deletion relative to the reference, ranging from 10 to 50 Kbp
+2. Five (simulated) assembled contigs (`assemblies/assemblies.fa`): each containing a single deletion relative to the reference, ranging from 10 to 50 Kbp
 3. Synthetic reads (`sample/sample.bam`): 50% derived from the reference sequence and 50% from the assembly with a 30 Kbp deletion
 4. A BED file (`region/region.bed`) defining the region of interest